satori-com/satori-video-sdk-cpp/docs/using_sdk.md

 Video bots support plentora of video sources: satori video, laptop camera or video file.
 Run bot without parameters to see available options.

+TODO: execution options

+## Deploying Video Bots to Cloud

+Satori Video Bot library is a static C++ library.
+We recommend full static linking of your bot binaries and using Docker to deploy them to the cloud.

+## Debugging and Profiling Video Bots
+Video bots can be debugged/profiled as any normal C++ process.
+We recommend following tools: gdb, lldb, (Mac) Instruments, perf, CLion.

+To simplify debugging in production the bot library links with gperftools' tcmalloc and profiler.
+This can be disabled by specifying `SatoriVideo:with_gperftools=False`.

 ## SDK Command Line Tools

 | Name   | Description |